Free CLE: Four Vital Documents For Preventing Construction Disputes

 Construction disputes can arise in a variety of ways, and for lawyers the approach to the issue will be unique to each client.
 However, some issues ring true regardless.
 Proper paperwork and documentation can go a long way in preventing construction disputes before they come up.

 Join this free digital CLE led by attorneys Nate Budde and Matt Viator to learn about the four documents that protect your construction clients from disputes.
 This is an advanced course that awards a one hour CLE credit in Louisiana.
 The course may also be eligible for CLE credit in other states.
+Check your local state Bar for requirements for eligibility to receive credit in your state.

 What we’ll cover: